Which countries have tobacco dependence treatment guidelines

 probably a large majority in most countries, do not have easy access to smoking

-.
+cessation support or medications.
 It further revealed the need for technical support: many

 countries need help to develop treatment guidelines and systems.